Singular rationally connected surfaces with non-zero pluri-forms: Mori fibre surfaces over a curve

-In this section, we study Mori fiber surfaces over a curve.
-In the first subsection, we will give some properties of the fibers.
-In the second subsection, we will classify the singularities on a non-reduced fiber.
+Recall that a Mori fibration $V\to W$ is a projective fibration such that $-K_V$ is relatively ample and the relative Picard number is $1$.
+A Mori fibre space $V$ is just a variety endowed with a Mori fibration $V\to W$.
+In this section, we study Mori fibration from a quasi-projective surface with canonical singularities to a smooth curve.
+In the first subsection, we will give some properties of the fibres.
+In the second subsection, we will classify the singularities on a non-reduced fibre.

 We would like to introduce some notation for this section first.
 Let $p: S\to B $ be a Mori fibration, where $B$ is a smooth curve and $S$ is a normal surface with canonical singularities.
 Let $r: \widetilde{S} \to S$ be the minimal resolution and $\tilde{p}=p \circ r : \widetilde{S} \to B$.